|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

-Students may not add courses or change course sections after the first week of classes.
+Students may not add courses or change course sections after the first week of fall and spring semesters and third day of the summer sessions.
 Withdrawing from a course within the first two weeks of the fall and spring semesters or the summer session results in the deletion of the class from the student's roster.
 In some instances, it also relieves the student of the financial liability associated with the deleted course.
 If a refund is due, the provisions of the refund policy will apply.

 A charge of $12.00 is assessed for schedule revision after the first week of classes during the fall and spring semesters and after the first two days of the summer sessions.
 This fee is assessed each day that a revision is transacted.

 Student ID cards are produced on the Main Campus by the Office of Student Academic Records during New Student Orientation and at scheduled times throughout the semester.
 Call (215) 204-1131 and select "information on obtaining a student ID" for instructions and scheduled hours.